 - Initiate enrolment in the patient support program for the biosimilar (if applicable).
-Write your patient a new prescription, clearly indicating the chosen biosimilar brand.
+Write your patient a new prescription, clearly indicating a specific biosimilar.

 - Submit the Biosimilar Patient Support Fee code with your MSP billing.

-- For any patients unable to switch due to a medical reason, submit a new Special Authority request for exceptional coverage of the respective biologic.
+- For any patients unable to switch due to a medical reason, submit a new Special Authority request for exceptional coverage of the respective biologic, with clear rationale.

-Within two weeks, PharmaCare will send you a list of covered patients who have filled an originator prescription (Remicade, Enbrel, Lantus) written by you in the past six months.
+Within two weeks, PharmaCare will send you a list of covered patients who have filled an originator prescription (Humira or Enbrel) written by you in the past six months.

-For patients who are unable to switch for medical reasons, you may submit a new SA request for exceptional coverage of the originator drug.
+For patients who are unable to switch for medical reasons, you may submit a new Special Authority (SA) request for exceptional coverage of the originator drug.
 Clearly identify in the request why the patient cannot switch.

-Exceptional requests are reviewed on a case-by-case basis by Special Authority.
-If additional input is required, the request may also be reviewed by the Drug Benefit and Adjudication Advisory Committee.
+Exceptional requests are reviewed on a case-by-case basis by SA.
+If additional input is required, the request may also be reviewed by the appropriate Drug Benefit and Adjudication Advisory Committee.
 Given the processing time involved, exceptional requests should be submitted as soon as possible to avoid uninterrupted coverage.